blakegarretson/essentials/main.md

 - [Shottr](https://shottr.cc/) is an amazing tool for screenshots on Mac.
 It has all the usual features plus cool stuff like scrolling captures (for long webpages) and OCR text recognition so you can cut and paste text from images on your screen. **(Mac)**
     - If you don’t need/use anything beyond simple screenshots on Mac, it’s worth mentioning the *SHIFT + CMD + 4* shortcut gets you a portion of the screen and automatically saves the file to the desktop.

-## Live Streaming
+## Live Streaming/Screen Recording

 - [OBS Studio](https://obsproject.com/) is a solid choice for live streaming because of the massive feature list, but it can be pretty overwhelming for a beginner.
 The price is right though (free), so it’s worth the learning curve.
+Even if you aren’t a streamer, OBS is still useful for recording your screen in case you need to make a quick tutorial to send to someone.

 ## Video Conversion